 Deciding where to go and planning your Kruger itinerary will depend on your time frames, interests and the season.
 This Kruger guide will help you choose the best options for your own self-drive safari in Kruger National Park.

-For a longer video – 9 minutes – check out our Animals of Kruger National Park VIDEO – packed full of funny, cute and awesome wildlife moments in Kruger.
+If you’d love to watch the animal antics of those in Kruger then check out our Animals of Kruger National Park VIDEO — It’s packed full of funny, cute and awesome wildlife moments in Kruger.

 One thing you can be assured of on your Kruger self-drive is an incredible insight into the workings of nature and its unpredictability.
 What you expect to see may not eventuate, and what you aren’t expecting, may suddenly appear out of the blue.